 To create an Azure Web App target within Octopus:

-Azure Web Appfrom the list of available targets and click Next
+- Select Azure Web App from the list of available targets and click Next.

 - After clicking Save, your deployment target will be added and go through a health check to ensure Octopus can connect to it.

 - If all goes well, you should see your newly created target in your Deployment Targets list, with a status of Healthy.

 Azure Web App targets can also be created via a PowerShell Cmdlet within a Deployment Process, this can be especially handy if you are also creating the Azure Web App via a script.